-This is a fantastic bundle which includes everything you need to know about astronomy across 24 in-depth pages.
-These are ready-to-use Astronomy worksheets that are perfect for teaching students about the astronomy which is the study of the sun, moon, stars, planets, comets, gas, galaxies, gas, dust and other non-Earthly bodies and phenomena.
+This is a fantastic bundle that includes everything you need to know about astronomy across 24 in-depth pages.
+These are ready-to-use Astronomy worksheets that are perfect for teaching students about astronomy which is the study of the sun, moon, stars, planets, comets, gas, galaxies, gas, dust, and other non-Earthly bodies and phenomena.

 Complete List Of Included Worksheets

 - Balls of Fire

 - Facing Great Minds

 - Astronomy Word Find

 If you reference any of the content on this page on your own website, please use the code below to cite this page as the original source.